hkspm-yp/Astro-e-calendar/README.md

 - Solar Eclipse is not included.
 Please update manually.

-- Meteor shower data is obtained by reading HTML data from IMO website.
+- Meteor shower data is obtained by reading HTML data from the IMO website.
 It provides information of current year only.
 To get IMO's prediction, please check IMO's Meteor Shower Calendar.
 IMO has an API for program access but it doesn't work well at the time of creating this program.

 - The coordinates of stars (RA, DEC) are referred to their position in 2022.
 For higher precision appusle between stars, occultation, etc, please update the coordinates manually to obtain J(now), it can be found online or from stellarium.
 By specifying their proper motion, the latest coordinates can be computed in future update.